Jetroid/jetroid.github.io/_posts/2015-03-10-bartos-flur.markdown

 This is known as an Acquisition Delay and if you do not include one, you will get incorrect readings.
-I didn't see this (RTFM!!) and so I was very confused as to why my Clock read was accurate, but my band reads were not.
+I didn't see this (RTFM!!) and so I was very confused as to why my clock read was accurate, but my band reads were not.
 Fortunately, three weeks before the deadline for my project I figured out the problem and was able to fix the issue.

 ![Bartos Flur Commercial Panel](/assets/images/bartos-flur-finished-panel.jpg)

-The completed project worked just as well
+The completed project worked just as well as
-(if not better, as it features 'Gate' (long pulse) functionality) as the original analogue circuit.
+(if not better than, as it features 'Gate' (long pulse) functionality) the original analogue circuit.
 Frequency Central was very pleased with the outcome.

 I rewrote some of the logic code in Spring 2015 in preparation for the